-The Company is an entity to which Australian Securities and Investments Commission Class Order 98/100 applies.
-Pursuant to this Class Order, amounts reported in this report and the financial statements have been rounded to the nearest thousand dollars, except where not permitted to be rounded under the Corporations Act 2001.
+The Company is of a kind referred to in ASIC Corporations Legislative Instrument 2016/ 191 issued by the Australian Securities and Investments Commission.
+Pursuant to this legislative instrument, amounts reported in this report and the financial statements have been rounded to the nearest thousand dollars, except where not permitted to be rounded under the Corporations Act 2001.